 Sientra's Implants are available in a variety of shapes and sizes, with either a smooth or textured surface.
 You and your surgeon can choose the Sientra round or shaped implant option that best suits your individual needs.
-Round implants are available in both smooth and textured shell options and Shaped implants are available exclusively in a textured shell option.

 Refer to Section 6.3, CHOOSING THE RIGHT IMPLANT FOR YOU, for more information on the different silicone gel breast Implants available from Sientra.